The Pulse of K-Entertainment

 Stray Kids' YouTube run is becoming part of the brand

 What makes this one feel important is how routine Stray Kids are making a number that still functions like a major benchmark for most groups.
 According to JYP Entertainment's update relayed by Korea Herald, "Do It" now sits alongside a long list of nine-digit Stray Kids videos, reinforcing the idea that the group's visual catalog is one of its strongest assets, not just a marketing accessory.
 That matters because YouTube is still where K-pop scale becomes instantly legible to casual fans, festival bookers, brand partners, and anyone trying to gauge who can move attention at a global level.
 Stray Kids already own the live demand and the album-sales narrative.
 This milestone says the video side is still pulling just as hard.
-With more catalog tracks hovering below the same threshold, don't be surprised if this turns into another rolling streak instead of a one-off win.
+With more catalog tracks hovering below the same threshold, do not be surprised if this turns into another rolling streak instead of a one-off win.
+It also lands cleanly beside Han's recent SKZ-Player momentum, which is another sign the group's visual output keeps feeding itself.

 Stray Kids' official "Do It" music video.
 Video: Stray Kids / JYP Entertainment